Froiden/laravel-rest-api/README.md

 **Note**: This package is under development and not recommended for use in production.

+## Requirements
+This package has been tested with Laravel v5.2.
+So, it should work with lower 5.x versions.
+It will work with v5.3 too.

 ## Setup
 1) Add this package to your composer.json
 ```